NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

 ASP usually expects CSM cameras to be specified in JSON files.
-It also accepts CSM camera model state data (:numref:`csm_state`) embedded in ISIS cubes, if all the following (reasonable) assumptions are satisfied:
+It also accepts CSM camera model state data (:numref:`csm_state`) embedded in ISIS cubes, if all of the following (reasonable) assumptions are satisfied:

  * JSON files are not passed in.
  * The ISIS cubes contain CSM model state data (in the ``CSMState`` group).